-Scheduling and capacity planning in QC laboratories are challenging and complex.
-That growing complexity is, more and more, a hurdle that keeps organizations from fully optimizing their lab operations.
-Binocs, instead, embraces that complexity and optimizes QC laboratory efficiency in 6 ways:
+Scheduling and capacity planning in QC laboratories is challenging and complex.
+That growing complexity is, more and more, a hurdle that keeps organizations from fully increasing efficiency in QC labs.
+Binocs, instead, embraces that complexity and optimizes QC laboratory operations in 6 ways:

 One integrated planning

 Lab scheduling still heavily relies on the supervisor’s knowledge and experience to manage the schedule of his/her team.
 As supervisors are often using (disintegrated) excel documents, it’s difficult to keep oversight.